Cement HSN Code 6810 and GST Rate 2026: Complete Guide

 - Cement tiles & artificial stone articles: 18%

-- No compensation cess applies to cement or its derivatives.
+- No compensation cess applies to cement or cement-based articles.

 Table Notes